flux711/ptf-facility-yii2-code-dev/README.md

 ## Installing

+### Build

-* Add into the require section of your composer.json file the following string: ```"flux711/facility-code-dev": "dev-master" ```and update composer: ```composer update --ignore-platform-reqs```
+Add into the **require** section of your composer.json file the following string: ```"flux711/facility-code-dev": "dev-master" ```and update composer: ```composer update --ignore-platform-reqs```

+### Development System

+If you are using the development system all installing steps are already executed and you just have to execute the **.sql** scripts on your database.
+For further instuction just head to the Database section.

+### Production System

-* Go to your application config file inside the module section (e.g. ptf-rhea-dev/rhea-web/code/rhea-yii2/api/config/main-local.php) and add the following to your config:
+* Go to your application config file inside the module section (e.g. rhea-yii2/api/config/main-local.php) and add the following to your config to connect the project to your module:

 ```
 $config['bootstrap'][] = 'facility';